 Cookie Policy

 Virteffic Limited (“we”, “us”, “our”) is a provider of virtual assistance and administration services in Jersey.
-Our website is hosted by wordpress and uses cookies.
-By continuing to use our site you agree to our use of cookies.
-We provide information on how we use cookies below.
+Our website is hosted by WordPress and utilises cookies.
+By continuing to use our site, you agree to our use of cookies.
+Information on how we use cookies is provided below.

-This cookie policy (the “Policy”) includes information about the cookies and describes how we use them.
-Our Policy should be reviewed carefully to understand our views and practices regarding cookies and how we will treat it.
+This cookie policy (the “Policy”) contains details about the cookies and outlines how we employ them.
+The Policy should be reviewed carefully to comprehend our views and practices regarding cookies and how we will treat them.

-Please note that this Policy only applies to our website and the services we provide.
-Our website may contain links to other websites of interest.
-If you leave our site via a link or otherwise, you will be subject to the policy of that website provider.
-We have no control over that policy or the terms of the website.
-Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by our privacy policy.
-You should exercise caution and look at the privacy statement applicable to the website in question.
+Please note that this Policy solely applies to our website and the services we offer.
+Our website may include links to other websites of interest.
+If you exit our site through a link or otherwise, you will be subject to the policy of that website provider.
+We lack control over that policy or the terms of the website.
+Consequently, we cannot be held responsible for the protection and privacy of any information you provide while visiting such sites, as these sites are not governed by our privacy policy.
+Please exercise caution and review the privacy statement applicable to the specific website in question.

-We are committed to ensuring that your privacy is protected.
-Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with our policies.
-Our Privacy Policy explains our principles when it comes to the collection, processing, and storage of your information.
+We are dedicated to ensuring your privacy is protected.
+If we request certain information that can identify you when using this website, please rest assured it will only be used in accordance with our policies.
+Our Privacy Policy delineates our principles concerning the collection, processing, and storage of your information.

-We may change this Policy from time to time by updating this page.
-You should revisit this page from time to time to ensure that you are happy with any changes.
+This Policy may be amended from time to time by updating this page.
+It is advisable to revisit this page periodically to ensure your satisfaction with any modifications.

 Interpretation